 Why Kevin VanDam’s Impact on Fishing Will be Forever

 Let’s start back where I picked up on VanDam and then move into our working relationship and my observations of Kevin VanDam the man throughout and now into the twilight of his tournament fishing career.
-And maybe you’ll understand why we think his legacy will last forever.
+Then maybe you’ll understand why we think his legacy will last forever.

 I was still in high school, about to head to college that fall, at the time he started fishing professionally in 1990.
 So here was this guy that was basically my age that was immediately dominating pro bass fishing.
 Two years in and he had already won the BASS Angler of the Year Title (1992).
 I was enamored with him.
 I was a pretty decent bass fisherman and was majoring in accounting.
 I was hating my major and the classes, and I met with my academic advisor, who was one of the accounting professors.
 He had me go shadow a couple of local accountants and come back and discuss with him.